Registration Assessments

 CPSA will review your application and let you know if you need an assessment and additional training.
 We’ll arrange any required assessment and training.
 Physicians are responsible for any costs.

-If you are registered with CPSA and have new certification from either the Royal College of Physicians & Surgeons of Alberta (RCPSC) or the College of Family Physicians of Canada (CFPC), please first contact registration@cpsa.ab.ca to let us know about your new credentials.
+If you are registered with CPSA and have new certification from either the Royal College of Physicians & Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC), please first contact registration@cpsa.ab.ca to let us know about your new credentials.

 A Registration Administrator will respond with the next steps.